Some people are allergic to papaya. This is reportedly worse in Green Papaya. I believe that it is related to latex allergies. I am not sure.

 This picture is of green mango salad, not green papaya.
 Our local grocery store had them in 2.2 pound bags.
 The were probably chill damaged or something.
 They did not have a price.
 Usually I walk past unpriced produce.
 But these were dead green mangos.
 What a treat!
 Don’t eat too many unless you like ulcers.

 In order for this to seem really authentic these days it seems to need some salted land crab.
-Generally I stay away from this authenticity unless given no choice.
+I used to stay away from this authenticity unless given no choice.

 You need a mortar, pestle and spoon to make somtam, or any tam for that matter.
 The dishes are easy to make and more difficult than they seem to get right.
 It is all about balance, and with strong flavors it is hard to find the sweet spot in the middle.